 18. Ride the Waterbus: We reckon this is the most relaxing way to get around London — providing you only need to get from Paddington to Camden or vice versa, of course.

 19. Ride the DLR: It's an obvious one, but we reckon a great many temporary Londoners live out their lives here without ever setting foot on London's tamest rollercoaster.
 Go off-peak to bag yourself a front seat and experience life in the driving seat — or make like us and head for the rear instead.

 20. Ride a bus route from start to finish: Weirdly relaxing.
 Try it.

 21. Ride Mail Rail: A railway under London, built for and used by the Post Office before it shut down for years.
 Now the public can ride Mail Rail at The Postal Museum.

 22. Visit an abandoned station: Hard to get into, but not impossible.
 To visit a secret transport location, including closed stations and tunnels which aren't usually open to the public, take a Hidden London tour.
 They normally book out immediately when they go on sale, so don't hang about.

 23. Ride a miniature railway: Choo choo!
 Treat the kids (and yourself) to a trip on the Ruislip Lido Railway, a miniature gauge railway that's open all year round, ploughing through woodland and around a lido.
 Or else try one of these train journeys — or these ones.

-24. Visit every tube station: Another one that's tough but doable.
+24. Visit every tube station: Another one that's tough — and even tougher since two new stations opened with the Northern line extension — but doable.
 Depending how long you've got in London, maybe try for a line a week.
-Definitely don't try to do it this fast.
 Seriously — learn from our mistakes.